duncanbradley/thesis/related_work.md

 Kim et al. (2021) - captions less likely to inform takeaway interpretations when not corresponding to salient features, so the recommendation is to make important features more salient e.g. by excluding irrelevant dates/categories, or adding annotations.
 Cheng et al. (2022) - interested in the content/style of captions.
 Captions referring to highly salient phenomena facilitate recall when refer to actual numbers.
 Captions referring to less salient phenomena facilitate recall when they refer to visual patterns.
+Hearst (2023) argues that text and charts should be treated with equal importamnce.

 # Numerical Framing